-2973.
-Some countries, however, favour extending the provision to allow taxation even where there is representation by such an independent agent.
+29. Some countries, however, favour extending the provision to allow taxation even where there is representation by such an independent agent.
 They take this approach because of the nature of the insurance business, the fact that the risks are situated within the country claiming tax jurisdiction, and the ease with which persons could, on a part-time basis, represent insurance companies on the basis of an "independent status", making it difficult to distinguish between dependent and independent insurance agents.
 Other countries see no reason why the insurance business should be treated differently from activities such as the sale of tangible commodities.
 They also point to the difficulty of ascertaining the total amount of business done when the insurance is handled by several independent agents within the same country.
 In view of this difference in approach, the question how to treat independent agents is left to bilateral negotiations, which could take account of the methods used to sell insurance and other features of the insurance business in the countries concerned.

-3074.
-The first sentence of this paragraph reproduces Article 5, paragraph 6 of the OECD Model Convention, with a few minor drafting changes.
-The relevant portions of the Commentary on the 2017 OECD Model are as follows: The Committee considers that the following part of the Commentary on Article 5 of the 2017 OECD Model Convention is applicable with respect to paragraph 7 of Article 5 of this Model (the modifications that appear in square brackets, which are not part of the Commentary on the OECD Model Convention, have been inserted in order to reflect the differences between the provisions of the OECD Model Convention and those of this Model):
+30. The first sentence of this paragraph reproduces Article 5, paragraph 6 of the OECD Model Convention, with a few minor drafting changes.
+The relevant portions of the Commentary on the 2017 OECD Model are as follows:

-102. Where an enterprise of a Contracting State carries on business dealings through an independent agent carrying on business as such, it cannot be taxed in the other Contracting State in respect of those dealings if the agent is acting in the ordinary course of that business (see paragraph 83 above)[...].
-The activities of such an agent, who represents a separate and independent enterprise, should not result in the finding of a permanent establishment of the foreign enterprise.
+102. Where an enterprise of a Contracting State carries on business dealings through an independent agent carrying on business as such, it cannot be taxed in the other Contracting State in respect of those dealings if the agent is acting in the ordinary course of that business [...].
+The activities of such an agent, represents a separate and independent enterprise should not result in the finding of a permanent establishment of the foreign enterprise.